AF360/CogletVoiceAssistedLLMRobot/README.md

 - Mosquitto-MQTT
 - Piper TTS

-## Folderstructure
+## Folder structure
-- Folder `pi-side` — contains the software running on the Raspberry Pi inside the Coglet robot: Mosqitto-MQTT-server, Piper-MQTT-service, AI-facedetection code, servo-control code and the central Coglet-Pi-code
+- Folder `pi-side` — contains the software running on the Raspberry Pi inside the Coglet robot: Mosquitto-MQTT-server, Piper-MQTT-service, AI face detection code, servo-control code and the central Coglet-Pi-code
-- Folder `server-side` — contains the software running on the Linux server with RTX GPU: Faster-Whisper with Flast and the large-v3-turbo model, Ollama with LLM Qwen-2.5:7b-instruct (or similar) customized with "Coglet"-modelfile
+- Folder `server-side` — contains the software running on the Linux server with RTX GPU: Faster-Whisper with Flask and the large-v3-turbo model, Ollama with LLM Qwen-2.5:7b-instruct (or similar) customized with "Coglet"-modelfile